Welcome to Saddleworth Museum and Gallery

 Our separate community gallery often has “free to view” exhibitions of paintings, photos and other arts and craft works.
 This gallery is available for hire.
 Please check our events, learning and exhibition pages before your visit to avoid disappointment.

-Saddleworth is made up of the villages of Delph, Diggle, Dobcross, Denshaw, Greenfield and Uppermill.
+Saddleworth includes, amongst others, the villages of Delph, Diggle, Dobcross, Denshaw, Greenfield and Uppermill.
 We have a wealth of information about the area in our visitor information centre and our staff and volunteers would also be happy to try and answer your questions.

 Our modern, open plan and spacious shop offers a variety of local hand crafted items, many with a Saddleworth theme, alongside toys for the young, maps, DVDs, cards, souvenir items, jewellery, maps, walking guides, books about Saddleworth and much more.